Shepherds-Scribes/william-perkins/markdown/golden-chain/revised/5-god-nature-of-god.md

 The perfection of his nature, is either simpleness, or the infiniteness thereof.

-The Simpleness of his nature, is that by which he is void of all logical relation in arguments.
+The simpleness of his nature, is that by which he is void of all logical relation in arguments.
 He hath not in him subject or adjunct.

 > John 5:26
 > As the Father hath life in himself, so hath he given to the Son to have life in himself...